 We used the moat rating as a starting point to compile a list of the best companies you can own.
 As the best companies in our coverage universe, they have wide economic moat ratings, the strength of their competitive advantages is either steady or increasing, they have predictable cash flows, and they allocate their capital effectively.
 (You can learn more about this methodology here.)

 Here are the 24 companies based outside of the United States, but available to U.S. investors, that made the cut.

-A note of caution: This list is not a call to action for you to go and buy all these companies immediately.
+A note of caution: This list is not a call to action for you to buy all these companies immediately.
 Rather, it is a list of stocks you should keep an eye on and look for attractive entry points.
 Even the greatest company can be a bad investment if you overpay, and many firms on this list are currently overvalued.